 To define the boundary of a namespace, SPL provides the use of BEGIN and END.
 The developer needs to define the BEGIN of a namespace using a regular expression that uniquely identifies the beginning of a section that is being defined as a namespace.

 Notice, the corresponding DEFINE NAMESPACEs in the SPL file, with the BEGINS WITH sections, which key to the beginning of the sections.

-Table is the logical entity where the parsed data is stored temporarily while parsing.
-This is where Columns and data types (String, int, real etc) are defined.
+The table is the logical entity where the parsed data is stored temporarily while parsing.
+This is where Columns and data types (String, int, real, etc) are defined.
 This is also where descriptive labels for UI and indexing rules are defined.

 ICONs provide a simple way to parse supported log formats without the use of complex regular expressions.
 There are multiple types of ICONs defined in SPL for specific log formats and the platform allows the creation of more such ICONs.
 There is one icon for one type of log format.